 - Different parts of the body and different body processes require completely different antioxidants.
 The body takes care of this.

 - Plants can provide hundreds (and maybe thousands) of different kinds of antioxidants.
 Each one will have more or less of particular antioxidants our particular body needs.
-Blueberries for example will have different antioxidants than spinach.
+Blueberries, for example, will have different antioxidants than spinach.

 The Bad News:

-- Most doctors do NOT advise antioxidant supplementation, since the majority of research has NOT verified the promise of a longer life.
+- Most doctors do NOT advise antioxidant supplementation since the majority of research has NOT verified the promise of a longer life.
 From the Harvard School for Public Health: “While it’s true that the package of antioxidants, minerals, fiber, and other substances found naturally in fruits, vegetables, and whole grains helps prevent a variety of chronic diseases, it is unlikely that high doses of antioxidants can accomplish the same feat.”

 - A major review of all evidence for the ‘antioxidant hypothesis’ mirrored these ideas.
 They concluded that the idea that antioxidant supplements can prevent chronic diseases has not been proved or even consistently supported by intervention trials.
-They suggest further evidence is needed and until that time to increase consumption of plant foods.
+They suggest that further evidence is needed and until that time to increase consumption of plant foods.

 - Some research has even shown that antioxidants DECREASE life expectancy!
-For example, a large trial on the effects of beta-carotene on lung cancer had to be stopped because there was significant increase in lung cancer among participants taking the beta-carotene compared to those taking the placebo.
+For example, a large trial on the effects of beta-carotene on lung cancer had to be stopped because there was a significant increase in lung cancer among participants taking the beta-carotene compared to those taking the placebo.

 Are These Scary Conclusions Fair?

 If you talk to advocates in the natural health field they shout out ‘foul’ and ‘unfair’.
-They suggest that original studies done in this field were poorly done, because they used very low grade supplements in these trials such as synthetic vitamin E.
+They suggest that original studies done in this field were poorly done because they used very low-grade supplements in these trials such as synthetic vitamin E.

-They also suggest that there is much less money put into research of this kind because all the large profits are made in chemical pharmaceuticals instead.
+They also suggest that there is much less money put into the research of this kind because all the large profits are made in chemical pharmaceuticals instead.

 Our Own Use and Finding